spell-landon/recipeace/README.md

 - As a cook, I want to be able to search for recipes, so that I can find something to cook.
 - As a cook, I want to be able to see details about the recipe, so that I can learn about what I'm cooking.
 - As a cook, I want to be able to see the ingredients, so I know what goes into the recipe when cooking.
-- As a cook, I want to be able to see the steps of the recipes, so I know which order to complete the meal.
 - As a user, I want to have a picture of each recipe, so I can see the photo before deciding if I want to cook the meal.

 ### Wireframes